About Verulam Sixth Form

 - Bring in appropriate clothing to change into for any practical lessons.

-- Wear their lanyards at all times when on sight to ensure the safeguarding of all students.
+- Wear their lanyards at all times when on site to ensure the safeguarding of all students.
+Students without lanyards will not be admitted onto the school site.

-Any issues with 6th Form dress will be referred to the KS5 Leadership Team who will make final decisions regarding dress or the need to change.
+Any issues with Sixth Form dress will be referred to the KS5 Leadership Team who will make final decisions regarding dress or the need to change.

 How to be Successful